openstack-archive/stx-docs/doc/source/developer_guide/index.rst

          fi

-   -  build-pkgs will:
+   -  "build-pkgs" does the following:

-      -  From newest to oldest, scan the CONTEXTs of the various reference builds.
-Select the first (most recent) context which satisfies the following requirement.
-For every git, the SHA specified in the CONTEXT is present.
+      -  From newest to oldest, scans the CONTEXTs of the various reference builds.
+Selects the first (i.e. most recent) context that satisfies the following requirement: every Git the SHA specifies in the CONTEXT is present.
-      -  The selected context might be slightly out of date, but not by more than a day (assuming daily reference builds).
+      -  The selected context might be slightly out of date, but not by more than a day.
+This assumes daily reference builds are run.
       -  If the context has not been previously downloaded, then download it now.
-Meaning download select portions of the reference build workspace into the designer's workspace.
-This includes all the SRPMS, RPMS, MD5SUMS, and misc supporting files. (~10 min over office LAN)
+This means you need to download select portions of the reference build workspace into the designer's workspace.
+This includes all the SRPMS, RPMS, MD5SUMS, and miscellaneous supporting files.
+Downloading these files usually takes about 10 minutes over an office LAN.
-      -  The designer may have additional commits not present in the reference build, or uncommitted changes.
-Affected packages will identified by the differing md5sum's, and the package is re-built.
-(5+ min, depending on what packages have changed)
+      -  The designer could have additional commits or uncommitted changes not present in the reference builds.
+Affected packages are identified by the differing md5sum's.
+In these cases, the packages are re-built.
+Re-builds usually take five or more minutes, depending on the packages that have changed.

    -  What if no valid reference build is found?
 Then build-pkgs will fall back to a regular build.